5-Point Content Silo Strategy that will help you Boost Your Search Results

 Pick your main topic and create individual pages that are chock full of original content that relates to the main topic.
 Make sure that the keyword focus for each article is the same, but differentiate the narrative with how-to's, hacks, workarounds, histories, personal experiences, and other insights.
 Make a 'stack' of such articles and search engines will reward your website with the distinction as an authority on the promoted keyword/phrase.

-If your silos successfully attract search engine spiders, just think how visitors will be attracted to you when they find a stack of easy-to-consume and informative articles!
-Silos chunk down your content so that it’s easy to digest, easy to understand, and easy to remember.
+The strategy: making sure that you have plenty of content silos that can attract search engine spiders.
+Imagine what happens when visitors find a stack of easy-to-consume and informative articles!
+Silos give them plenty of content to chunk down as they research their purchase.
+All you have to do is make sure that the content is easy to digest, easy to understand, and easy to remember.
 The best part is that, thanks to your silo, your Call-to-Action (CTA) will take care of itself.
-Lay off the sales pitch – focus on the conversation, and if you've done your job right, your readers will be looking for the "buy" tab.
+Lay off the sales pitch – focus on the conversation so that your readers will be looking for the "buy" tab.

 The best part of silo strategy is that it only sounds complicated.
 All it takes is a little focus: content creation wise, that is.